Our Action Teams

 We have a three-pronged approach to our project:

 Education: We need to educate both ourselves and the general public – the Santa Fe community – as to the extent of the issues that we face regarding sustainable funding.
-Through private meetings and public forums, we are learning about the current funding formula, how it adversely affects SFPS and the current status of a lawsuit and the legislature in addressing public school funding needs.
+Through private meetings and public forums, we are learning about the statet funding formula, how it adversely affects SFPS and the current status of the Yazzie/Martinez sufficiency lawsuit and legislation that affects public school funding needs.

 Contact: Melinda Silver at firstname.lastname@example.org

 Increase Quality Instruction - The Literacy and Science Initiative

 This initiative integrates language arts and science using hands-on inquiry science investigations and activities.
 Children’s literature is used to promote listening, speaking, reading, and writing skills, as well as to implement the Common Core Standards and Next Gen Science Standards.

 The goal is to connect students with science informational texts, literature, poems, and songs as a basis for learning about different topics as they write their own stories, support their arguments and points of view with evidence, and use computational thinking processes as they collect, graph and employ data to identify patterns and draw conclusions to solve problems.